 Any form of exercise is one of the healthiest and best habits to incorporate into your life.
 Making sure to move your body every day has so many benefits for both your physical and your mental health.
 Even if you just go for a walk or you stretch, it’s still better to move your body than to do nothing.

 We say sorry so many times a day without even realising and we really don’t need to.
 Instead of apologising for the small things, try practising gratitude.
 I’m not saying to never say sorry.
 Apologising for your mistakes is definitely an important thing to do.
 What I am saying is to find the times where you’re saying sorry mindlessly and replace those with “thank you”s.
 For example, if someone is waiting for you, say “thank you for waiting” rather than “sorry for making you wait”.
 This is a simple way of practising gratitude and it can help to improve your whole look on life.
 Another example of this is saying “thank you for listening to my talk” instead of “sorry for talking too much”.
 Gratitude is key.

 8. Drink more water

-This is such a basic and boring thing to say and I’m sure you’re all fed up of hearing it now.
+This is such a basic and boring thing to say and I’m sure you’re all fed up with hearing it now.
 However, staying hydrated really is a great way to help improve your day.
-I find that when I drink more water, I feel more energetic and awake which helps me to be more productive and happy in the day.
-If you’re not a fan of water, you could try adding some cordial or try some sparking water.
+I find that when I drink more water, I feel more energetic and awake which helps me to be more productive and happy during the day.
+If you’re not a fan of water, you could try adding some cordial or try sparkling water.
 I’ve been loving the Robinsons Fruit Creations Peach & Raspberry Squash which has helped me to stay hydrated.

 9. Journal daily

-Journaling is absolutely great for improving your wellbeing.
-Journaling an be completely personalised to you which makes it perfect for everyone to try.
-You can crate so many different types of journals which will help you reflect on your life and write down your adventures for you to remember forever.
+Journaling is absolutely fantastic for improving your well-being.
+Journaling can be completely personalised to you which makes it perfect for everyone to try.
+You can create so many different types of journals which will help you reflect on your life and write down your adventures for you to remember forever.